Introducing the second generation Ravitz Violin Shoulder Rest

 New violin shoulder rest concepts

 - The feet slide along the shoulder plate for adjustment of violin position up and down the chest.

-- The violin plate grips are formed by silicone tube stretched over horizontal extrusions for precise geometry.
+- The violin plate grips are formed by latex tube stretched over horizontal extrusions for precise geometry.